mhismail3/Alces-PDF-Merger/README.md

 - Reorder/delete pages, then click “Download merged PDF”; you should receive a combined file.
 - Stop the dev server and reopen the app to confirm the session persists locally.

+## Cloudflare Web Analytics
+- Create a free Cloudflare account and add your site URL (the GitHub Pages URL for this repo).
+- From the Cloudflare Web Analytics setup page, copy your **Beacon token**.
+- Open `index.html` and replace `REPLACE_WITH_YOUR_CF_TOKEN` in the Cloudflare script tag with your token.
+- Deploy (push to `main`) and metrics will appear in the Cloudflare dashboard; the script is light and privacy-friendly.

 ## Scripts
 - `npm run lint` – run ESLint across the project.
 - `npm run dev` – start the dev server.